hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 first_date: 19 Aug 2020
 last_date: 1 Sept 2020
 image:
-    title: plastic-pollution-beach-by-Jennifer-Lavers.jpg
+    title: waste_and_climate.jpg
-    caption: Photo by Jennifer Lavers.
+    homepage: waste_and_climate.jpg
 categories:
     - explore
-gallery:
-    - image_url: global-water-volume.jpg
-      caption: The total volume of all water on Earth.
-Rendering from https://www.usgs.gov/media/images/all-earths-water-a-single-sphere
-    - image_url: rubber-duck-1992.jpg
-      caption: A yellow rubber duck from 1992 washed up on a shore 25 years later.
-Photo from www.thesun.co.uk
-    - image_url: landfill-cows.jpg
-      caption: Farm animals graze on dumps.
-In Mali, cows regularly die if they are not operated on to remove tens of kilos of plastic bags accumulating in their stomachs.
 factchecked: "no"
+primary_post: true

 ---

-Today about 2.6 billion people that have no access to waste collection services faced a choice of what to do with their waste. <!-- cite -->
+Today 2.6 billion people that have no access to waste collection services faced a choice of what to do with their waste. <!-- cite -->
 [Today 32,877 tonnes of plastic waste ended up in our oceans][7].
 The damage done in the past 24 hours will have long lasting effects.
 The good news is that this can be changed.